Most Reliable Broadband in the UK

 Verdict: Most reliable broadband in the UK

-Plusnet, Virgin Media and Sky are our top choices for most reliable broadband provider, with each performing well in different areas of reliability.
+Plusnet, Virgin Media and Sky stand out as our top choices for reliable broadband, each performing well in different aspects of reliability.

 Plusnet